How to Calculate Expected Data Usage for Long-Term Construction Timelapse

-Just put in your numbers to calculate your estimated monthly data usage.
+Just put in your numbers to calculate your estimates.

 Photo File Sizes

 The size of JPEG files varies depending on the camera, the image settings, and the complexity of the scene.

 To determine your JPEG file size, simply take some photos with your desired settings and check the size of the files.

 If you can’t photograph the actual job site, take photos of a range of scenes and use the largest file size as your guide.

 A word on shooting RAW: We don’t recommend uploading RAW photos, as they tend to be large files that will make your data costs sky-rocket.